lorenmt/maxl/README.md

 # MAXL - Meta Auxiliary Learning
 This repository contains the source code to support the paper: [Self-Supervised Generalisation with Meta Auxiliary Learning](https://arxiv.org/abs/1901.08933), introduced by [Shikun Liu](http://shikun.io/), [Andrew J. Davison](http://www.doc.ic.ac.uk/~ajd/) and [Edward Johns](https://www.robot-learning.uk/).

+## Update
+**Nov 2021**: We have implemented the first order approximation of MAXL framework, which would speed up 4 - 6 times training speed compared to the original implementation.
+The first order approximation is based on the finite difference method, inspired by [DARTS](https://arxiv.org/abs/1806.09055).
+No more tedious forward functions for the inner loop optimisation now.
+Enjoy. :)

 ## Requirements
 MAXL was written in `python 3.7` and `pytorch 1.0`.
 We recommend running the code through the same version while we believe the code should also work (or can be easily revised) within other versions.